molikpunj/EvoSync-Dropout-Predictor/readme.md

 # 🎓 AI-Based Student Dropout Prediction & Counselling System

 ## 📌 Overview
-This project is a prototype for the **Smart India Hackathon 2025** problem statement:
+This project is a prototype for the **JIMS Smart India Hackathon 2025** problem statement:
 **AI-Based Dropout Prediction and Counselling System**.

 The system: